Raikaru13/Forbidden-Memories-Lockout/README.md

 ### Load Data?
 This button should ONLY be used if you crashed for whatever reason.
 This will recover your opponent's card lockout data as well as your own.

+## Lockout Data Window

+This window is your means of telling what cards your opponent(s) have locked you out of on Duelists and their respective Rank Brackets.
+The order by which the cards are displayed are made to reflect their order on the [Pocket Duelist](https://pd.ygo.fm/) website.
+Using the website and tool together will help you route your way around your opponent.
+At the bottom of the window it also displays the Duelist your opponent beat last.

+If you do not wish to use this tool, you are not forced to.
+Closing it will not effect anything, but to get it back you have to restart the entire script, which means closing out of the Lua Console entirely.

+I would suggest right clicking the big empty box inside this window and enabling `Right to left Reading order`.
+This makes the info much easier to read.

 ## Worthwhile notes

 1. If for whatever reason you need to close the room and reopen a new one, you should do so by closing out of the Lua Console entirely and continuing from there.